1987

 psychic, and about a week before we knew Jo was pregnant she came up to me

-In the meantime, Jo hadn't only stopped to come onto tour but she also handed
+In the meantime Jo had not only stopped to come on tour, but she also gave up

 be posters and records everywhere - all I wanted was a break!
 I just couldn't